YoussefACHCHIRAJ/Shopify-Blog-Extractor/README.md

 ```bash
 node index.js
 ```
-The exported blog posts will be saved as a shopify_blogs.csv file in the uploads folder.
+The exported blog posts will be saved as a shopify_blogs.csv file in the uploads folder or each blog will be saved as a word file in the uploads/words folder.

 ## Dependencies